davidyell/CakePHP-ViewBits/readme.md

 ````

 ## What you have to do
-You'll need to create you admin interface for putting the view bits into the database, or hooking it into your current admin
+You'll need to customise the admin interface and deal with hooking it into your current admin.
+It currently makes use of my [NiceAdmin](https://github.com/davidyell/CakePHP-NiceAdmin) plugin for the admin views.

 ## Todo
 ### v0.1 Milestone